-The reason they engaged in such a dangerous battle was that they knew once the French made it to the English homeland, they’d lose, because the French army was a lot stronger than the British.
+The reason they engaged in such a dangerous battle was that they knew, once the French made it to the English homeland, they’d lose because the French army was a lot stronger than the British.
 But at sea, they could beat them.
-Thanks to uncommon tactics, like approaching the enemy head on and circling off parts of the fleet, enclosing them with no escape, the British sunk one French ship and captured 21 others – without losing a single one themselves.
+Thanks to uncommon tactics, like approaching the enemy head-on and circling off parts of the fleet, enclosing them with no escape, the British sunk one French ship and captured 21 others – without losing a single one themselves.

 If you’re facing a Goliath and feel like David, don’t compare yourself in physical strength, but think about what you can do that your enemy can’t and you’ll actually have a decent chance of winning.

-Malcolm Gladwell also gave a fascinating TED talk about this book and subject, great supplement to reading the book or summary and a definite recommend 🙂
+Malcolm Gladwell also gave a fascinating TED talk about this book and subject, a great supplement to reading the book or summary and a definite recommend 🙂

-Who would I recommend the David And Goliath summary to?
+Who would I recommend the David and Goliath summary to?

-The 17 year old in a hobby baseball team, which always battles for survival among the last places of the league, the 41 year old, who’s spent the majority of her life hiding a cognitive disability, and anyone who constantly feels like an underdog.
+The 17-year-old in a hobby baseball team, which always battles for survival among the last places of the league, the 41-year-old, who’s spent the majority of her life hiding a cognitive disability, and anyone who constantly feels like an underdog.